merope82/JWIms/README.md

 pointings.
-The listed points (Table 1) correspond to the modeled sky pointings, one corresponds with the 1.2 min Zodi ‘Benchmark’ location,  three correspond to deep field locations (or low background pointings if deep field are unavailable during commissioning), Continuous viewing zones and 3 pointings which explore stressing cases in the background model,
+The listed points (Table 1) correspond to the modeled sky pointings, one corresponds with the 1.2 min Zodi ‘Benchmark’ location,  three correspond to deep field locations (or low background pointings if deep field are unavailable during commissioning), Continuous viewing zones and 3 pointings which explore stressing cases in the background model,*

-1) when the galactic center is observed  face-on, 2) when moderate backgrounds in Zodiacal and non-Zodiacal backgrounds are observed, and 3) when Zodiacal light is at maximum with a minimum in-field contribution.
-Not all pointings may be available at all times, so alternate pointings may be used."*
+*1) when the galactic center is observed face-on,
+2) when moderate backgrounds in Zodiacal and non-Zodiacal backgrounds are observed, and
+3) when Zodiacal light is at maximum with a minimum in-field contribution.*

+*Not all pointings may be available at all times, so alternate pointings may be used."*

 ### PID 1464 - MIRI PSF check following MIMF recovery